kezhaozhang/kezhaozhang.GitHub.io/_posts/2023-10-31-Independence-Test-Using-HSIC.md

 typora-root-url: ./..
 ---

+In this article, we will derive the HSIC formula in a clear and straightforward manner.
+We will also explore how to estimate the statistical significance using bootstrap sampling and gain an intuitive understanding of why mapping data into a feature space is crucial for independence testing.

 ### Introduction

 When dealing with random variables that are dependent on each other, it's not uncommon for them to exhibit no linear correlation.
 As illustrated in Figure 1, the linear correlation metric, such as the Pearson correlation coefficient, might fail to detect this dependence.